 If we’re feeling energetic, we can walk across the Rainbow Bridge from Tamachi Station and see the amazing views of Odaiba and the Tokyo skyline along the way (takes about half an hour).

-Or we can take the monorail from Shinbashi station.
+Or if we don’t feel like walking, we can take the monorail from Shinbashi station.
 It loops out over the bay, and we’ll get a great view of the island as we go from station to station.
 Once we get to Odaiba, there are fun things to do at every station.

 First, let’s stop at The Trick Art Museum.
 It has 45 different scenes designed so you can pose in them and take pictures doing incredible feats.